-- (1) On application by the Director, MPES for a warrant of commitment against an enforcement debtor for non-payment of a monetary penalty, a magistrate may issue, or decline to issue, the warrant. - (2) If a warrant of commitment is to be issued, it may be issued in chambers ex parte. - (3) A warrant of commitment against an enforcement debtor is to be issued for a term of imprisonment calculated in accordance with section 48. - (4) A decision on whether or not to issue a warrant of commitment is to be made within 28 days after the application is made. - (5) If a magistrate declines to issue a warrant of commitment, he or she is to forward a written report to the Attorney-General detailing the reasons why the warrant was not issued. - (6) A term of imprisonment to which an offender is sentenced under this section is not to be served concurrently with any other term of imprisonment to which the offender has been, or is liable to be, sentenced.
+- On application by the Director, MPES for a (1) warrant of commitment against an enforcement debtor for non-payment of a monetary penalty, a magistrate may issue, or decline to issue, the warrant. - If a warrant of commitment is to be issued, it (2) may be issued in chambers ex parte. - (3) Α of commitment warrant against enforcement debtor is to be issued for a term of imprisonment calculated in accordance with section 48. - (4) A decision on whether or not to issue a warrant of commitment is to be made within 28 days after the application is made. - (5) If a magistrate declines to issue a warrant of commitment, he or she is to forward a written report to the Attorney-General detailing the reasons why the warrant was not issued. - (6) A term of imprisonment to which an offender is sentenced under this section is not to be served concurrently with other any term imprisonment to which the offender has been, or is liable to be, sentenced.